 Tucson, AZ 85724

-Ms. Nuño is the Assistant Director of the Center of Excellence in Women’s Health where she is the point of contact in the absence of the Director, Francisco Garcia, MD, MPH.
+Dr. Nuño is the Assistant Director of the Center of Excellence in Women’s Health where she is the point of contact in the absence of the Director, Francisco Garcia, MD, MPH.
 She is also a Clinical Lecturer in the College of Medicine, Department of Obstetrics and Gynecology where she collaborates with faculty and student physicians to provide technical assistance in research methodology and data analysis.
-Ms. Nuño has 12 years of experience in the design, implementation and evaluation of prevention and intervention programs for adolescents in the areas of HIV, substance use and life skills.
+Dr. Nuño has 12 years of experience in the design, implementation and evaluation of prevention and intervention programs for adolescents in the areas of HIV, substance use and life skills.
 She has a long history of partnering with schools and communities.
 She co-founded the Adelante, Nuestro Futuro conference that ran from 1999-2010.
 The culturally-tailored single day event promoted health and education to middle school Mexican origin girls and their mothers/female guardians.